 - 4. Why do you see com.apple.DiskManagement.disenter error -119930868?

 - 5. FAQs about com.apple.DiskManagement.disenter error -119930868

 Recover data from drives triggering com.apple.DiskManagement.disenter error -119930868

 If the drive that's experiencing com.apple.DiskManagement.disenter error -119930868 contains important data you don't want to lose, it's recommended to recover the inaccessible data from your unmountable drive first.
 You can use iBoysoft Data Recovery for Mac to get back your data.

 It's a reliable data recovery tool that can retrieve photos, videos, documents, audio, and other types of data from unmountable internal and external hard drives, USB flash drives, SD cards, and more.
 It's also compatible with macOS Sonoma, macOS Ventura, macOS Monterey, macOS Big Sur, and other macOS versions later than OS X Yosemite.

 Besides, it allows you to preview files on unmountable drives for free and supports data recovery of drives formatted with APFS, HFS, HFSX, HFS+, FAT32, and exFAT.
 You can take the following steps to recover data from unmountable drives that are experiencing com.apple.DiskManagement.disenter error -119930868:

 Note: If your drive is NTFS-formatted, you don't need to recover data from it.
-Simply download iBoysoft NTFS for Mac as said in solution 2 of the next section, then you can mount it in read/write mode on Mac.
+Simply download iBoysoft NTFS for Mac as said in Solution 3 of the next section, and then you can mount it in read/write mode on Mac.